Our wastewater system includes eight treatment plants, connected to our homes and businesses by pipes, manholes and pumping stations.

 They are all quite different in the way they treat but follow the general treatment practice of preliminary, primary, secondary and tertiary treatment.
 Biosolids are produced as a result of the treatment process and these are all taken to the Christchurch Wastewater Treatment Plant.

-The treatment plants are monitored by us and by the Regional Council (ECan) to make sure that they meet the environmental measures set under their resource consents.
+The treatment plants are monitored by us and by the Regional Council (Environment Canterbury) to make sure that they meet the environmental measures set under their resource consents.

-There is a project underway to remove the treated wastewater discharges from Lyttelton Harbour and instead to pump the wastewater from Lyttelton, Governors Bay and Diamond Harbour Christchurch Wastewater Treatment Plant.
-For more information about this please see the Lyttelton Harbour Wastewater Scheme webpage.
+A project to remove the treated wastewater discharges from Lyttelton Harbour and instead to pump the wastewater from Lyttelton, Governors Bay and Diamond Harbour Christchurch Wastewater Treatment Plant was completed in 2023.

 Domestic users are by far the biggest generators of wastewater due to the wide variety of uses of water in the home.
 The kitchen, bathroom, and toilet are the heaviest users of water, with toilet flushing consuming the most water.